 To educate consumers about the products and offers, the website contains comprehensive and more sensible content.

-Finding a responsive site means that two birds with a single stone have been killed.
+Finding a responsive site means killing two birds with a single stone.
 Your company will draw the interest of users from both desktop and mobile websites.

 Although you are building a responsive platform, you have to use a smartphone application to engage your consumers.